oslomarketsolutions/website/src/pages/en/index.md

         name: Signicat5
     text: We play well with others
   text: >-
-    Whether you want a fully hosted and managed web trader, fund savings platform, portfolio reporting or market data information, OMS can help you get there.
+    Whether you want a fully hosted and managed service, to build your own platform with our flexible React components or start from scratch with only the market data API, we got what you need to get started.
 otherProducts:
   arena:
     header: Arena